 2. Mindfulness and Relaxation Techniques

 Mindfulness meditation, deep breathing exercises, and progressive muscle relaxation are powerful tools for managing acute stress responses.
-These practices help in focusing attention on the present moment, reducing the physiological manifestations of stress, and promoting mental clarity.
+These practices help focus attention on the present moment, reduce physiological stress markers, and promote mental clarity.

 3. Physical Activity and Self‑care